liane4323/sep11-freedom-project/blog/entry02.md

 <img width="1279" alt="Screenshot 2024-12-09 at 10 26 51 AM" src="https://github.com/user-attachments/assets/7cc22fed-fba1-4cf9-bba5-725cafd3d590">

-## EDP (Engineering Design Process)

-I am on step 2 of this process, which is **research** the problem.
+* My winter break goal or this year is to implement my JS tool.
+I am planning to implement it by using the _concepts_ (ex: tabs, radio buttons) that I recently learnt.
+To make this an enjoyable goal I will be writing about things that I enjoy (culture, pets, flowers, etc).
+I will _create a timeline_ for me to follow so I can easily get my tasks done!

 ## Skill

 **Self-Discipline** is an important skill that I believe I touch up on the most.
 I believe that I worked on this skill because I made it my responsibility to complete my priority tasks first and give in my full effort.
 If I failed to do so, I took away the things that distracted me.
 For instance, I remember when I was in the process of completing my FP (freedom project) content, I got distracted by my phone for a period of 2 hours.
 I let myself waste 120 minutes instead of doing something productive.
 I felt unpleasant with my actions.
 I decided to step up and take action so I can ensure that I won't get distracted.
 I gave my phone to my sister to hold it for me until I was done with what I needed to complete.
+By doing this, I practiced another skill of **productivity**.
 As a result, this occurrence made me wake up to my senses and see how important it is to have boundaries and limits within ourselves.

-## Next Steps
+## Next Steps & EDP (Engineering Design Process)

+I am on step 2 of my EDP, which is **research** the problem.
+In terms of researching I mean learning my tool/tinkering.
 Now I am ready to _**Brainstorm**_ possible solutions.
+I will be brainstorming by working on my demo website.
+This will allow me to get an idea of how I want my final website to be.

 [Previous](entry01.md) | [Next](entry03.md)